June 5, 2026

 These restrictions on hours do not apply to minors under 16 years of age who have graduated from high school or an approved vocational school equivalent to high school, are enrolled in an approved work training or career exploration program, are otherwise not required to attend school, or school authorities have made arrangements for them to attend school at times other than the regular hours if the employment will not interfere with the minor's schooling, health, or well-being.

-Children between the ages of 16 and 17 are not permitted to work:
+Children between the ages of 16 and 17 may not work during regular school hours.
+During the school year, the following limits apply:

 Meal and Rest Breaks